Rahul5429/Ssquad-/setup.md

      JWT_EXPIRES_IN=7d
      ```

 4. Start MongoDB locally (skip if already running).
-Or use atlas link
+Or use atlas link.

 5. Seed data runs automatically when the server starts.
 Launch the backend:
    ```bash
    npm run dev
    ```

+6. Set the backend base API URL in frontend/lib/core/app_config.dart .
-6. The API will be available at `http://localhost:4000/api`.
+   The API will be available at `http://localhost:4000/api`.
    If frontend doesn't fetch backend the use your IP insted of localhost.
+   Also I hosted backend on render so if you find any difficulty to setup backend then you can directly use this link in frontend for API: https://banquet-8k4a.onrender.com/api

 ---